 Our only qualm with this battery has to do with the design of the terminals.
 They’re unthreaded and the positioning makes them tricky to work with.
 This is especially true if your battery’s in a tricky spot, like under the seat.
 Aside from this small issue, though, this is a solid battery all around.

-- The great choice for snowmobiles and ATVs
+- Best choice for snowmobiles and ATVs

 - Shipped dry to extend shelf life

-- Sealed and spillproof after filling
+- Sealed and spill-proof after filling

 - Engineered to OE standards of fit and performance